eersnington/LLMAnalyst/README.md

 # Language Model Analyst

-The Language Model Analyst is a Python package and Streamlit app that enables natural language generation and analysis using HuggingFace-based language models (LLMs) and OpenAI GPT-3.
+The Language Model Analyst is a Python package and Streamlit app that enables natural language generation and analysis using HuggingFace-based language models (LLMs) and OpenAI GPT-3 with LangChain.
 This package and app are designed to simplify and streamline interactions with these powerful language models.

 ## Usage